Japan PM vows no virus rebound as emergency measures end

 “We would still face ups and downs, but we will surely find a light ahead of us,” Suga said.

-Suga vowed to do the utmost to protect the people’s lives and health and sought their cooperation in doing what they can to get infections under control.
+Suga vowed to do the utmost to protect the people’s lives and health and sought their cooperation in doing what they can to get infections under control and “regain the peace of mind and daily lives.”

 The measures have been in place for the Tokyo region since Jan.
 7 after daily infections surged to new highs in the area.
 The non-binding measure relied on requests for restaurants and bars to close at 8 p.m. and take preventive measures.